Per Enflo: Human evolution

 Enflo has also published in population genetics and paleoanthropology.

 Today, all humans belong to one population of Homo sapiens sapiens, which is individed by species barrier.
 However, according to the "Out of Africa" model this is not the first species of hominids: the first species of genus Homo, Homo habilis, evolved in East Africa at least 2 Ma, and members of this species populated different parts of Africa in a relatively short time.
 Homo erectus evolved more than 1.8 Ma, and by 1.5 Ma had spread throughout the Old World.

-Anthropologists have been divided as to whether current human population evolved as one interconnected population (as postulated by the Multiregional Evolution hypothesis), or evolved only in East Africa, speciated, and then migrating out of Africa and replaced human populations in Eurasia (called the "Out of Africa" Model or the "Complete Replacement" Model).
+Anthropologists have been divided as to whether the current human population evolved as one interconnected population (as postulated by the Multiregional Evolution hypothesis), or evolved only in East Africa, where they speciated, then migrated out of Africa, replacing human populations in Eurasia (referred to as the "Out of Africa" Model or the "Complete Replacement" Model).

 Neanderthals and modern humans coexisted in Europe for several thousand years, but the duration of this period is uncertain.
 Modern humans may have first migrated to Europe 40–43,000 years ago.
 Neanderthals may have lived as recently as 24,000 years ago in refugia on the south coast of the Iberian peninsula such as Gorham's Cave.
 Inter-stratification of Neanderthal and modern human remains has been suggested, but is disputed.